Vince Di Ruzza

 Vince is a graduate of the University of Guelph and holds his Certified Human Resources Professional / Leader (CHRP/L) designation.

 For organizations who would like to know more about our program and graduates, please contact Vince at email@example.com.

 Vince teaches HRM 301 (Strategic HR Planning), HRM 303 (Compensation), HRM 400 (Honours Seminar in HR), and PSYCH 465/467 (Applied and HR Apprenticeships).

-Dean Bulloch brings 30+ years of experience in management and human resources, most recently as the Senior Vice President and Chief Human Resources Officer at Economical Insurance.
-At Economical Dean was responsible for executing the company’s strategic-level human resource management initiatives, including organizational effectiveness, talent identification, and leadership formation.
-He also lead the organization’s focus on employee engagement and corporate social responsibility and had oversight and leadership of corporate services, corporate marketing, and corporate communications.
-Under Dean’s leadership the company achieved the following awards: 13th on the prestigious Top 125 ranking of companies that excel at human capital development; United Way Leadership Award; APEX Award for Pandemic Planning Excellence; and the Workplace Wellness by Who’s Who in Workplace Health.
+Prior to joining Conestoga College, Dean was the S.V.P. and C.H.R.O. at Economical Insurance.
+At Economical, he was responsible for executing the company's strategic-level human resources management initiatives, including organizational effectiveness, talent identification and leadership formation.
+Dean also led the organization's focus on employee engagement and corporate social responsibility, and had oversight of corporate services, corporate marketing and corporate communications.
+Under his leadership, the company achieved the following awards: #2 ranking on the prestigious Top 125 ranking of companies that excel at human capital development, United Way Leadership Award, APEX Award for Pandemic Planning Excellence, and the Workplace Wellness by Who’s Who in Workplace Health.

-Dean is active in the community as a volunteer with the United Way of Kitchener-Waterloo and previously was a volunteer Director at the Sunbeam Residential Development Centre, and President of the Heart and Stroke foundation in Cambridge.
-Dean joined the HR Professional Editorial Advisory Board in September 2015.
+Dean is active in the community as a volunteer with the United Way of K-W, and was previously a volunteer Director at the Sunbeam Residential Development Centre as well as President of the Heart and Stroke Foundation in Cambridge.
+Dean joined the H.R.
+Professional Editorial Advisory Board in September 2015.

 Katrina Di Gravio